What if God Gives You Success?

 2) If you are blessed with success, never forget where it came from.

-One of my mistakes as a leader is when I pray less in a season of success.
-I continue to learn that it’s during times of success, that I need to pray most.
+As a result, we can be tempted to pray less in a season of success.
+It’s a foolish but natural inclination to relax in the “good times.”
+I continue to learn that it’s during times of success that I need to pray most.

 It’s easy to subtly slide from the truth that ultimately God makes it all happen, to “I made it happen.”
-I really don’t ever believe that, but I can begin to live and behave as if I think that way.
-That’s a subtle and dangerous difference.
+I don’t think we really believe that, but we can begin to live and behave as if we believe it.
+That’s the subtle and dangerous difference.

-God is gracious and kind to provide His favor.
+God is gracious and kind to provide His favor to all that we do, gratitude and continued obedience is the only right response.

 3) Don’t sell your soul for continued success.